lmerchant/convert_line_p_to_exchange/Readme.md

 ## Purpose of program

-This program takes raw data from cruises listed at https://www.waterproperties.ca/linep/cruises.php and processes the data into the Exchange data format.
+This program takes raw data from cruises listed at https://www.waterproperties.ca/linep/cruises.php and processes the data into the Exchange format.
+What I call raw data is the original data as is before any transformation to Exchange format.

-The code takes a concatenated file of many raw individual ctd files which are listed by event numbers for each station and converts each station to exchange format with cast id and station number.
+The code takes a concatenated file composed of individual ctd files, identified by event numbers and station id, and converts each station to Exchange format with cast id, coming from incrementing event number, and station number.

+Have mapped parameter names in individual files to Exchange parameters and converted date format for this grouping to Exchange format for cruises 2007-2018.
+Due to parameter names possibly changing and any date formats changing, can't guarantee things will be the same for other years.

 ## Location and type of data processed